youssefsadquy/Study-Scheduler/WeeklyLog.md

 ### :x: Week 6

 - James Carr: Added name to part2.txt and pushed to remote.
-- Jaysinh Maher:
+- Jaysinh Maher: Added name to part2.txt and pushed to remote.
-- Lukas Hammer:
+- Lukas Hammer: Added name to part2.txt and pushed to remote.
-- Jan W Makarewicz:
+- Jan W Makarewicz: Added name to part2.txt and pushed to remote.
-- Youssef Sadquy:
+- Youssef Sadquy: Added name to part2.txt and pushed to remote.
-- Kalam Hakim:
+- Kalam Hakim: Added name to part2.txt and pushed to remote.
 - Somma Lord-Michael:

 ### :x: Week 7